Jack

 least one compressor to a second upper temperature and

 desorbing ammonia from the physical adsorbent therein.
-In this
+In

-embodiment, the heat exchange means is in thermal
+this embodiment, the heat exchange means is in thermal

-communication with the at least one compressor and the process
+communication with the at least one compressor and the

-second upper temperature by transferring heat from the flowing
+compressor to the second upper temperature by transferring

-first heat transfer liquid to the heat exchange means, and
+heat from the flowing first heat transfer liquid to the heat

-transferring heat from the heat exchange means to the at least
+exchange means, and transferring heat from the heat exchange

-one compressor, thereby cascading heat from the higher
+means to the at least one compressor, thereby cascading heat

-temperature ammonia physical adsorption circuit.
-In a further
+the lower temperature ammonia physical adsorption circuit.

-embodiment, regenerating heat within the physical adsorption
+In a further embodiment, regenerating heat within the

-at least one compressor by transferring heat therefrom to a
+compressor; and cooling at least one compressor by

-third low temperature heat sink.
+transferring heat therefrom to a third low temperature heat

 In one embodiment, after flowing the first heat transfer